smaster0517/Vehicle-Detection/README.md

 # Detection-vehicle-registration-plate

-Object detection pipeline for vehicle registration plate detection from OpenImages.
+Object detection pipeline for vehicle registration plate from OpenImages.

 Using:\
 Pytorch \